 Phoenix Sky Harbor Sets Record for Busiest Day Ever

-PHOENIX – Monday, February 13, marked a milestone day for America’s Friendliest Airport® as more than 200,000 visitors came through the Airport.
+PHOENIX – Monday, Feb.
+13, marked a milestone day for America’s Friendliest Airport® as more than 200,000 visitors came through the airport.
 This is the single busiest day in Phoenix Sky Harbor International’s history.
-The Airport, which served more than 44 million passengers in 2022, has an average of 120,000 passengers come through its doors on an average day.
+The airport, which served more than 44 million passengers in 2022, has an average of 120,000 passengers come through its doors on an average day.

 “Super Bowl LVII set records across the City of Phoenix, and that could not be more evident than at our airport,” said Phoenix Mayor Kate Gallego.
 “These numbers speak to the appeal of Phoenix and Arizona as a destination for high caliber events.
 Our airport is our front door, and I couldn’t be more proud of the work that went in to preparing for these record-breaking numbers.”

 This was the fourth time Phoenix Sky Harbor International Airport welcomed visitors to the area for the Big Game.
 Planning began more than a year ago as the airport worked closely with the airlines, Transportation Security Administration (TSA), Federal Aviation Administration (FAA), law enforcement, concessionaires, and the Super Bowl Host Committee to prepare.
 Combined with the Super Bowl, the Valley of the Sun also welcomed visitors coming in for the W.M.
 Phoenix Open golf tournament.
 This resulted in the significant influx of passengers coming through airport facilities.

 Overall, Phoenix Sky Harbor saw the following on Monday, Feb.
 13:

 - 1,691 takeoffs and landings – compared to 1,200 on an average day

 - No wait time at the TSA security checkpoints was more than 22 minutes